Washington D.C. and Virginia

 We HAD to eat at least once at the Golden Corral buffet and it didn’t disappoint (steak, shrimp, hush puppies, okra, sweet potatoes, and lots of desserts.)
 I don’t know if they have these buffets in California and if there are any near me, I really don’t want to know.
 Eating at these palaces of gluttony is a treat I want to reserve just for my infrequent visits to the south.
 And, beyond the food, oh, just the people watching at this place was worth the price of admission.
 And we fit right in after a long day on the road.

-We loved our relaxing day at Mount Vernon (on our last trip we spent a morning at Monticello; they’re both amazing homes).
+(on our last trip we spent a morning at Monticello; they’re both amazing homes).

 We spent a day in Richmond, toured the Confederate White House & Confederate Museum drove down Monument Avenue and ate for the first time in both of our lives, at a Waffle House.
 We both liked this place — what’s not to love about waffles and Virginia Ham anytime of the day or night?

 From there, it was time to head back up to Dulles for our flight back home.
-Another great vacation for us
+Another great vacation for us.